Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 - Introduction to the six layers of the neocortex and cortical columns.
 ![Figure 5.5](figure5-5.png)
 - The distribution of neurons with specific response characteristics isn’t random but there seems to be some form of organization.
-- Cortical magnification: the over-representation of the central visual area compared to the peripheral visual area in the visual cortex.
+- *Cortical magnification*: the over-representation of the central visual area compared to the peripheral visual area in the visual cortex.
 - E.g. In Fig 5.5, the center visual fields 1 and 2 are smaller than the other visual fields and yet they have the largest area in the visual cortex.
 - E.g. More sensitive body areas have a larger cortical area.
 - The map preserves the relationships between adjacent points but not the area.